ScienceOfComputerProgramming/SCICO-D-20-00070/README.md

 ## Usage

-To use the application you can create your issues anywhere in your source code as block comments in a particular format and it will become a trackable versioned object within your git environment.
-Operations done with git will run git sciit in the background in order to automate issue tracking for you.
+Issues can be crated anywhere in your source code as block comments in the underlying programming language format and will become a trackable versioned object within your git repository.
+Commit, merge and checkout operations  done by git will run git sciit hooks in the background in order to automate issue tracking.

 An example of a recommended style for Java: